ameliaholcomb/biomass-recovery/README.md

 The above diagram shows an overflow of the steps taken to generate the results.
 For those looking to reuse this code, note that you will need to take the following steps:

 ### BASIC SETUP
-Fork this repository, create a new python environment, and install the project requirements, including python packages in requirements/requirements.txt.
+Fork this repository, create a new python environment, and install the project requirements, including python packages in `requirements/requirements.txt`.

 Set appropriate environment variables:
-Change src/constants.py to contain the database location and password for your database.
+Change `src/constants.py` to contain the database location and password for your database.
 Set the file paths to appropriate values.
-Create a file called `.env' in your home directory with the following format:
+Create a file called `.env` in your home directory with the following format:

 ```python
 # Earthdata access